-Avoid being long-winded on your CV.
-Avoid writing long paragraphs full of run-on sentences at all costs.
-Trying to jam all of your past responsibilities into a couple of sentences can lead to a CV that is difficult to read.
+Avoid being long-winded on your resume and do not use long paragraphs full of run-on sentences.
+Conversely, trying to jam all of your past work experience into a couple of short, but scattered phrases can lead to a resume that is difficult to read.

 When crafting your past job titles, aim to impress.
-Avoid a general title like Writer and show off with Editor-in-Chief or Content Manager.
+Avoid a general title like Writer and be specific with Editor-in-Chief or Content Manager.
 When you have the chance to impress, take it.

 Before adding descriptions to go along with the titles, ask yourself if it will be relevant to the job you are seeking.
 Focus on writing down your accomplishments as opposed to mindlessly scribbling down a generic job description.
 Organize the most important responsibilities and experiences into concise, easy-to-read sentences that call attention to your expertise.

-Try not to fill your CV with obvious or cliche statements.
-For example, it is obvious you will send over additional information upon request, you don’t need to add that into the text.
-That is a given and with a quality CV, less is more.
+Also, try not to fill your resume or CV with obvious or cliche statements.
+For example, it is obvious you will send over additional information upon request, you don’t need to add that into the resume copy.

-There is nothing more important than crafting custom CVs for each and every job opening.
+There is nothing more important than crafting custom resumes and CVs for each new job application opening.
 This is all done with the written word.

 The Internet has left people with shorter attention spans than ever before.
 But at the same time, it has engaged readers like nothing else in history.
 Everywhere you look you will see people buried in their phones scanning articles and reading updates about their friends.
 This constant barrage of written content - in various forms - has conditioned people to read quickly, searching for the content that truly stands out.

-This rings true even with those reviewing CVs, even if they don’t do it on purpose.
-Win them over immediately to ensure that your CV puts you in the callback pile, far from the pile of candidates that didn’t focus on the great importance of the written word.
+This rings true even with those reviewing resumes and CVs, even if they don’t do it on purpose.
+Even if you’re not a professional resume writer, using these tips can help you win them over and ensure that your resume puts you in the callback pile, far from the pile of candidates that didn’t focus on the great importance of the written word.